iFan13/bikesharing/README.md

 ![Service Use by Age](/Resources/StoryPg2.PNG)

-In this page, it is reflected once again that the male users are a majority of users for the service.
+(In this page, one additional visualizations from those requested has been added) It is reflected once again that the male users are a majority of users for the service.
 However, we can also estimate the majority age of the users.
 Based on this graph, we can deduce that the users of the CitiBike Service are mostly born in 1980 to 1995 approximately (Ages 25-40).
 We can use this information and compare the population pyramids of New York City and Des Moines (sourced from [https://worldpopulationreview.com/us-cities/new-york-city-ny-population](https://worldpopulationreview.com/us-cities/new-york-city-ny-population) and [https://worldpopulationreview.com/us-cities/des-moines-ia-population](https://worldpopulationreview.com/us-cities/des-moines-ia-population)
 )

 ![PopPyrCompare](/Resources/PopComparison.png)